 - 22 Seasonally adjusted building statistics are shown in tables 2 to 4.
-In the seasonally adjusted series, account has been taken of normal seasonal factors and trading day effects (arising from the varying numbers of Sundays, Mondays, Tuesdays, etc. in the quarter) and the effect of the movement in the date of Easter which may, in successive years, affect figures for different quarters.
+In the seasonally adjusted series, account has been taken of normal seasonal factors and the effect of movement in the date of Easter which may, in successive years, affect figures for different quarters.
 Further information about seasonal adjustment can be obtained from the Assistant Director of Time Series Analysis on Canberra 02 6252 6345. - 23 Since seasonally adjusted statistics reflect both irregular and trend movements, an upward or downward movement in a seasonally adjusted series does not necessarily indicate a change of trend.
 Particular care should therefore be taken in interpreting individual quarter-to-quarter movements.
 Each of the component series shown has been seasonally adjusted independently.
 As a consequence, while the unadjusted components in the original series shown add to the totals, the adjusted components may not add to the adjusted totals.
 Further, the difference between independently seasonally adjusted series does not necessarily produce series which are optimal or even adequate adjustments of the similarly derived original series.
-Thus the figures which can be derived by subtracting seasonally adjusted private sector dwelling units from the seasonally adjusted total should not be used to represent seasonally adjusted public sector dwelling units.
+Thus the figures which can be derived by subtracting seasonally adjusted private sector dwelling units from the seasonally adjusted total should not be used to represent seasonally adjusted public sector dwelling units. - 24 As happens with all seasonally adjusted series, the seasonal factors are reviewed annually to take account of each additional year's data.
+For the Building Activity Survey, the results of the latest review are shown in the December quarter issue each year.